Guest blogging holds a ton of potential and can be a seriously valuable tool in your content marketing arsenal.

 - Know the type of audience.
 For example, if this is a website for consumers, your blog post will need to be something a consumer would want to read.

-- Know the type of content they accept, such as list posts, tips, case studies, etc.
+- Know the type of content they accept.
+It might be list posts, tips, case studies, etc.

-- See who is guest blogging on the website already and then research their websites.
+- See who is guest blogging on the website already.
+Then research their websites.

 - Read the guidelines before sending your pitch.
 Ignoring the guidelines posted on their site will result in an automatic “delete” of your email.